Duanne Moeser: Coaching and managing career

-After his playing career, Moeser served as assistant coach of Augsburger Panther from 2005 to 2012 and was appointed the club's sport manager in 2012.
+After his playing career, Moeser served as the assistant coach of Augsburger Panther from 2005 to 2012 and was appointed the club's sport manager in 2012.

+Following the 2024–25 season, Moeser stepped down as the Sports Manager however would remain within Augsburger with Markus Keller announcing his retirement to succeed Moeser at his request on 25 March 2025.

 Charity

 Moeser and his wife Christine founded "7 x Sieben - Gemeinsam Stark Für Kinder", a charity organization to support children and young people in the city of Augsburg.